-One of the best things about speculative fiction is the chance to dwell in other worlds, be they slightly or radically different from your own.
-It follows that world building is probably the key skill for fantasy and science fiction writers to master.
+One of the best things about fiction is the chance to dwell in other worlds, be they slightly or radically different from our own.
+For writers of speculative fiction, fantasy and sci-fi, world building a key skill to master.

 Key though it is to these genres, the story world is still only one element of your novel.
 It’s not enough to create a brilliant story world – you must also know how to use it.